-There is a perception that content and materials used in digital platforms are not as innovative as the technology used for their transference.
-This issue demands thoughtful consideration, through the following ways:
+There is a perception that content and materials used in digital platforms are not as innovative as the technology used for their transmission This issue demands thoughtful consideration, through the following ways:

-- Incorporate virtual reality and simulations for digital training materials.
+- Incorporate virtual reality and simulations into digital training materials.
 Content development should use as much as possible updated methods and technologies to facilitate training.
-Virtual reality is an option becoming widespread and suitable for learning how to use digital devices.

-- Use mobile options for training.
-In recent times, the availability of mobile devices for students, teachers, and families increased, turning into a powerful study tool by themselves.

-- Create virtual communities of learners.

-Most online learning options already

-include the creation of learning networks,

-but it is not sufficiently emphasized

-and sustained.
-Even more important

-communities are those created by the

-school teachers for their own peer to peer

-support under large implementations.
+Virtual reality is an option becoming widespread and suitable for learning how to use digital devices. - Use mobile options for training.
+In recent times, the availability of mobile devices for students, teachers, and families has increased, turning into a powerful study tool by themselves. - Create virtual communities of learners.
+Most online learning options already include the creation of learning networks, but it is not sufficiently emphasized and sustained.
+Even more important are those communities created by school teachers for their own peerto-peer support under large implementations.